João Klauss

-João Klauss de Mello (born 1 March 1997), sometimes known as just Klauss, is a Brazilian professional footballer who plays as a striker for Major League Soccer club St. Louis City SC.
+João Klauss de Mello (born 1 March 1997), sometimes known as just Klauss, is a Brazilian professional footballer who plays as a striker for Major League Soccer club LA Galaxy.

 Early life

 João Klauss de Mello was born in Criciúma, Santa Catarina.
 He began his career with Internacional in Porto Alegre, joining the club at the age of nine.
 Klauss moved with his mother to Porto Alegre after his parents separated.
 Both parents supported his football career from early on.
 At the age of 13, he was released from Internacional's youth program and moved to Juventude in Caxias do Sul.
 After a year, he moved back to Porto Alegre and joined the Grêmio's youth academy.